Idiru/link-sharing-app-front/README.md

 Here is the enpoint used:
 - To add a new user: `/auth/signup`

+This page is not accessible if you're logged.

 ## SignupValidationPage component
 ### Overview
 The SignupPageValidation page is just here for UX.
 It allows the user to know that his account creation worked